bat020/bat020.github.io/_posts/2016-05-13-recursion-exercise.md

 title: recursion exercise
 ---

 A simple problem involving recusrion.
 I'm curious as to how people go about tackling this.
 There are several approaches one could take.
-The one I plumped for turned out to involve quite a bit of explaining to baffled colleagues.
+The one I plumped for turned out to require quite a bit of explaining to baffled colleagues, hence aforementioned curiosity.

 We're supplied with a JSON file representing the route structure of a website.
 Some of the nodes have content in them (flagged up by `content: true`).
 We want to generate a list of all valid paths to content, by crawling the JSON recursively.